d4rkc0d3r/UnityAndVRChatQuirks/README.md

 ### Point Filtering on Float Textures
 AMD does flush denormals to zero when sampling float textures with point filtering while nvidia does not.
 Use the `Texture2D.Load` function when you need exact bit values from float textures.

+## Differences between Shader Constant Folding and Runtime Evaluation
+There are some differences between how certain functions are evaluated at compile time (constant folding) and at runtime in shaders.
+This can lead to unexpected results when using "Shader lock in" features like many VRChat shaders and my optimizer with "Write Properties as Static Values" do.
+### round()
+`round()` is round to nearest even at runtime but constant folding in fxc treats it as round to nearest up.
+`round(0.5)` results in `1` if the 0.5 is known at compile time but `0` at runtime.
+### smoothstep()
+`smoothstep(a, a, a)` evaluates to `0` at runtime but is a toss up between `0` and `1` during constant folding depending on which of the parameters are known at compile time.
+### sampler reuse
+When reusing sampler states across multiple textures you have to make sure to "use" its source texture in the shader that can't be constant folded away.
+Otherwise the sampler state will also get removed during constant folding leading to a compile error.
+A good way to hide something from constant folding is to use a dummy constant buffer variable in a branch.
+The variable will be 0 if not set from the properties block or a global property setter but the compiler doesn't know its 0 at compile time.